Radar tracker: Multiple hypothesis tracker (MHT)

 The MHT allows a track to be updated by more than one plot at each update, spawning multiple possible tracks.
 As each radar update is received every possible track can be potentially updated with every new update.
 Over time, the track branches into many possible directions.
 The MHT calculates the probability of each potential track and typically only reports the most probable of all the tracks.
 For reasons of finite computer memory and computational power, the MHT typically includes some approach for deleting the most unlikely potential track updates.
 The MHT is designed for situations in which the target motion model is very unpredictable, as all potential track updates are considered.
 For this reason, it is popular for problems of ground target tracking in Airborne Ground Surveillance (AGS) systems.

+The MHT calculates not only the probabilities of previously-detected tracks, but also the probabilities of false alarms and new tracks.
+As a result, it might handle multiple parts of the radar tracker algorithm, i.e., the plot-to-track, the smoothing, and the initialization.
+MHT can be implemented as either hypothesis-oriented or track-oriented.
+The latter type organizes hypotheses into trees, and each track has a tree.
+Multiple frames of history can be used.
+TOMHT typically does not handle initialization and termination.

+Random finite sets

 Interacting multiple model (IMM)

 The IMM is an estimator which can either be used by MHT or JPDAF.
 IMM uses two or more Kalman filters which run in parallel, each using a different model for target motion or errors.
 The IMM forms an optimal weighted sum of the output of all the filters and is able to rapidly adjust to target maneuvers.
 While MHT or JPDAF handles the association and track maintenance, an IMM helps MHT or JPDAF in obtaining a filtered estimate of the target position.